Released: 4th June 2001

 There’s a great transition towards the chorus: “I waited so long for you, now what am I supposed to do”, where all – or the majority, at least – of the group are audible.
 The chorus, however, adopts a rather interesting approach in that Steps’ voices are blended to such an extent that they become indistinguishable from one another.
 It’s certainly one way of getting around the contentious issue of Claire’s dominance, but it leaves You’ll Be Sorry sounding curiously anonymous.
 That doesn’t change the fact that the chorus is a tour-de-force and positively dripping with scorn: “Just wait and see how you’ll be sorry, one day your sky’s gonna rain, one day believe me you’ll come running, back to me again”.
 However, it’s the individual performances, infrequent though they may be, that are the highlights of You’ll Be Sorry.
 H’s: “When you realise I’m not forgiv-EH-EH-EN” into Claire’s: “Not forgiving YOU…” during the middle-eight is utterly tremendous.
 Meanwhile, Faye’s urgent ad-libs accompany the final chorus, culminating in a triumphantly shrill: “You’ll be coming BA-AH-ACK” and a thumping outro with distorted vocals floating around it.
 Alas, all of that was ditched for The Pardon Mix, which instead closes immediately with an abrupt series of synth strikes.
 Giving You’ll Be Sorry a punctuated end made perfect sense from a performance perspective.
 But it’s just a shame that the sole purpose was to shave seconds from the running time, rather than embrace and enhance the parts of the song that worked well.

 The music video for You’ll Be Sorry also threw up some problems of its own.
 Double-A sides were common, but the single introduced a novel idea where one video would link to the other.
-In Here & Now, Steps find their way through a hedge maze and board a spaceship at the end.
+In Here and Now, Steps find their way through a hedge maze and board a spaceship at the end.
 You’ll Be Sorry opens with the vessel landing in a weird discombobulated dimension which re-uses some of the CGI elements – like the hedge maze – from the first video.
 This wasn’t the original plan, because the group had initially recruited some competition winners to appear in the visual.
 The footage was filmed, but unable to be used due to issues with the green screen and special effects.
 Thus, the result is essentially Steps dancing in a disused Doctor Who set, with the occasional backdrop that resembles a Windows 95 screensaver.
 It’s not a bad video, per se, it’s just entirely uneventful and underwhelming after a six-month wait.

 Steps were certainly not the only act to use a double-A side strategically.
 But this was the first time that one of the group’s releases felt so transparent in its attempt to prolong their streak of top-five singles.
 The single was quite literally split between two CDs, with one radio edit on each.
-Here & Now was the main draw, but You’ll Be Sorry had a trick up its sleeve: a B-side.
+Here and Now was the main draw, but You’ll Be Sorry had a trick up its sleeve: a B-side.
 And not just any old B-side.
 It came with the long-awaited physical release of Just Like The First Time.

 In all honesty, this is a song that deserves a write-up of its own.
 But alas, it wasn’t a single.
 Indeed, it wasn’t even an album track (unless you lived in Japan or Australia, where it was included on Steptacular).
-Just Like The First Time was initially performed as a solo number by Lisa Scott-Lee during Steps’ first arena tour in 1999, and she remains lead vocalist on the studio version, which is everything you could want and more.
+Just Like The First Time was initially performed as a solo number by Lisa Scott-Lee during Steps’ first arena tour in 1999, and she remains lead vocalist on the studio version.
 It typifies everything the group was renowned for; there’s a dramatic build-up during the first verse, a hook-laden chorus and the whole thing is brimming with unbridled joy.
 The inclusion of Claire during the middle-eight additionally creates one of the group’s most blisteringly brilliant moments: “My heart keeps telling me you’re gone, can’t re-write history move on, somehow I broke the golden RU-OOH-ULE, like a BOLT from the BLUE, I’m falling for YOOOOOOOOU…”.
 It is no exaggeration to say that Just Like The First Time is as good as – if not better than – a large proportion of Steps’ singles.
 And for a group with such a consistently strong strike rate, that’s a compliment, not a criticism.
 Quite how this song ended up on the periphery of their back-catalogue remains a mystery, but it has, if nothing else, remained a genuinely delightful curio.

-Here & Now/You’ll Be Sorry duly became another top-five hit for Steps when it peaked at #4.
+Here and Now/You’ll Be Sorry duly became another top-five hit for Steps when it peaked at #4.
 It didn’t hang around for long though and became one of the group’s lowest sellers.
 Something about this release just didn’t sit right; it felt like the record label had taken their eye off the ball and hurriedly thrown together a will-this-do single to try and squeeze a few more sales out of Buzz.
-Both Here & Now and You’ll Be Sorry deserved better than to be an afterthought and – either together or individually – would perhaps have been served better with an earlier release while there was still some momentum behind the album campaign.
+Both Here and Now and You’ll Be Sorry deserved better than to be an afterthought and – either together or individually – would perhaps have been served better with an earlier release while there was still some momentum behind the album campaign.

 On the surface, this was business as usual for Steps, but it felt like something behind-the-scenes had shifted.
 Rumours soon surfaced that the group’s next release would be a greatest hits compilation.
 And everyone – whether they chose to believe it or not – knew what that meant…